PrashamsGanugula/Intelli-Chat_/README.md

 ```
 You can find the apk in build/app/outputs/flutter-apk folder
 You can refer the following video for more [details](https://youtu.be/TOgfbyw6-Mw)

-## Features

-- **Real-Time Messaging:** Send and receive messages instantly with Firebase Firestore.
-- **Google Sign-In:** Sign in using Google accounts without the need for mobile numbers.
-- **Adding Users:** Add other users to your contact list using their email addresses.
-- **User Profiles:** Simple profiles with photo, about, last-seen status, and account creation date.
-- **Message Read Status:** See if your messages have been read by the recipient.
-- **Message Delete & Edit:** Delete and edit sent messages.
-- **Smart Reply Generation:** Generate intelligent replies based on received messages using on-device ML.

 ## Tech Stack